mfkimbell/high-level-system-design-exercise-notes-2/README.md

 #### ACTION

-I wanted to maintain professionalism and a good reputation with the client and NOT ask for more money, but i also felt for jayden and didn't want him to feel like we were taking advantage of him.
-My solution was to our relationship with the client, so i talked to our other developer micheal and asked if he would be ok splitting the payout by hours worked.
+I wanted to maintain professionalism and a good reputation with the client and NOT ask for more money, but i also felt for jayden and didn't want him to feel like we were taking advantage of him, since he's a good engineer and we had just started this group.
+My solution was to our relationship with the client, so i talked to our other developer micheal and asked if he would be ok retroactively splitting the payout by hours worked.
 He agreed, and the problem was solved.

 #### RESULT AND WHAT I LEARNED